My Cross Country Ski Training

 So, here we go into the second week of this year's highest volume training block of 4 weeks.
 This is a 12:30 week.
-And, here we go with more ski specific workouts.
-It's time for me to get going with moose hoofing.
-That's dryland training to simulate classic skiing with poles, but moose hoofing is done on up-slope grass or dirt instead of snow.
+And, it's time for me to get going with more ski specific activities, such as running with poles, roller skiing and strength exercises that use the same muscles as classic skiing and skating.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.

 So let's check out Week 14...

 |Week 14||AM/PM||Mode||2nd of a 4-Week Block: Goal hrs.
 12:30 of 51 hr.
 Highest Vol. Block of the Year.
 More cycling than running this wk||Hours|

 |Tue||AM||KYK||Run&Kayak Day L1 trail run 1 hr. w.
 6x20sec.accels then L1 kayaking 45min w.4x40stroke accels||1:45|

 cycling then 45min strength/core/plyos.
 Move Quickly for all exercises.

 10 min trail run warmup then